DigitalEuan/ubp_digital_twin_physics_engine/README.md

 This is a full Game Engine development project, not using standard game engine design but my UBP theory to be the "rules of the game.
 I think that if the UBP can model reality accurately then surely it should actually make a physics virtual space - lets see.

 **UNDER CONSTRUCTION**
+This version still contains placeholders and simplified methods that are not yet fully aligned with the UBP system.
 * 24 March 2026
 * E R A Craig, New Zealand